danielbahl/runcloud-skeletton/README.md

 ![Welcome to the Cloud Run Skeleton Project by Daniel Bahl](https://servicepoint.blob.core.windows.net/servicepoint-files/CleanShot-2020-01-12-at-09.06.56-6PLS9MfvNvoZ81x5Jg7EeoWyCIU2BwpD.png)

-## What can I run in Cloud Run?

-If a web-application can be packaged into a container-image (Docker) and can run on Linux (x86-64), it can be executed on Googles Cloud Run platform.

-Web applications written in languages like Node.js, Python, Go, Java, Ruby, PHP, Rust, Kotlin, Swift, C/C++, C# will work on Cloud Run.

-Cloud Run is designed to run stateless request-driven containers.
-This means you can deplo web applications, APIs or webhooks.

-Cloud Run kan also be used for internal or private services with the new autentication layer, data transformation and background jobs and potentially triggered asynchronously by Pub/Sub events or Cloud Schelduler.

-Other kinds of applications may not be fit for Cloud Run.
-If your application is doing processing while it’s not handling requests or storing in-memory state, it may not be suitable for Cloud Run.

-This script is based on PHP 7.4, using the Docker Hub image "php:7.4-apache".
-This can easily be changed in the Dockerfile after running the installer script below.

 ```
   _______             __  ___
  / ___/ /__  __ _____/ / / _ \__ _____